39 Impressive Blogging Statistics to Boost Your Online Presence in 2023

 - Blog stats show their websites also have 55% more website visitors.

 If you own a business and can’t decide whether you should start a corporate blog, stop wondering.
+62% of customers reported that content influences their business decision.

 The results of this marketing survey make it very clear.
 Companies have more visitors when they are blogging.
 They also get more links and have more pages indexed in search engines.